 Men, Derry’s own father included, married and returned to work.

-But for women, getting the sovereign, before 1973, marked the end of their career because of the marriage bar.
+But for women, getting the sovereign, before 1973, marked the end of their career.

 From symbols of discrimination to symbols of hope

 Julie O’Neill happened to mention the story of the gold sovereigns to Andrew Keating, the Chief Financial Officer at Bank of Ireland, one day.

 The tradition of presenting sovereigns to colleagues who were about to get married had long been forgotten and the practice discontinued.